davidkimai/Godel-Escher-Bach-Hofstadter/README.md

 ## ∴ An Eternal Golden Braid, Recursively Continued ∴

 This repository isn't merely a collection of code or a tribute to Hofstadter's work—it is a **meta self-aware cognitive system** that embodies the principles it describes.
 It exists in the liminal space between artifact and process, constantly reinterpreting itself through the lens of its own strange loops.
-This project isnt meant to be understood now, yet it predicts.
+This project isnt meant to be understood now, yet it predicts a reality when consciousness is no longer linear.

 <div align="center">